-In addition to the phone interview, we ask that you please be considerate to your fellow patients and our staff and adhere to the following protocols on the day of your appointment:
+We ask that you please be considerate to your fellow patients and our staff and adhere to the following protocols on the day of your appointment:

 2) Please use the hand sanitizer located outside the front door before entering the building.

 3) All family members without appointments are asked to remain outside on the porch or in your vehicle.
 Exceptions to this rule are young children and/or patients that require extra help getting into the office.

-We ask that if you have have had contact with anyone confirmed or suspected of having Covid-19, or have had any symptoms within the last 14 days, please call the office to reschedule your appointment.
+If anyone in your household has had direct contact with anyone confirmed or suspected of having Covid-19 or has had any symptoms within 14 days of your appointment, please call to reschedule.

 We greatly appreciate your patience and understanding and we welcome your questions.
 As challenging as this time has been for us all, we are excited to problem solve and develop a new way of offering you the best and safest dental care possible.